industrial-edge/performance-insight-getting-started/docs/Installation.md

 On the left bar click the icon "Assets & Connectivity".
 For the "edge" asset you can add child assets as needed.

-Choose "Create first variable" or "Add variable" on the right side to add tags.
+Choose "Add variable" or "Multiple variables" on the right side to add tags.

 The required tank application variables are: tank level, tank temperature, produced bottles and faulty bottles.